Yandex Cloud

 gRPC API

-In the management console, you can set the retention period for automatic backups when creating or modifying a cluster.
+In the management console, you can set the retention period for automatic backups when creating or updating the cluster.

-To set the retention period for automatic backups, provide the required value in HH:MM:SS format in the --backup-retain-period-days argument of the cluster update command:
+To set a retention period for automatic backups, provide the required value in HH:MM:SS format in the --backup-retain-period-days argument of the cluster update command:

 yc managed-clickhouse cluster update <cluster_name_or_ID> \